Cmars3221/Ventr-1.2/README.md

 VENTR

-A social media posting site for relevant topics and whatever's important to you.
+A posting site for relevant topics and whatever's important to you.

 Having a bad day?
 Share whats on your mind.

-Hate takeing public tranpsortation?
-Share.
+Hate taking public transportation?
+Share it.

 Love what's going on around your parts?
-Let the world know.
+Let the world know...

 Postings and comments allow dialogue, debates and much more.

-Final features of this app is still in deveopment phase, future features will be announced when released.

-To Run locally:
+To view the site locally:

 *Download zip files to your local machine